roguewatt/via-framework/README.md

 Inference Organisation defines how many forecasting samples are processed.
 - **Single inference**: one forecasting sample is processed to produce one set of outputs.
-- **Multiple inferences**: multiple forecasting samples are processed, each with its own Reference Time.
+- **Multiple inferences**: multiple forecasting samples are processed, each with its own Sample As-of Time.

 Multiple inferences may be processed individually or together in a batch.
 The number of inferences is independent of the number of forecast horizons: